NickLeko/icu-code-blue-early-warning/MODEL_CARD.md

 - **Risk enrichment:** ~18× baseline

 **Interpretation:**
-At a realistic alert rate of 0.5% (1 alert per 200 patient-hours), the model identifies patient-hours with approximately **18× higher event rates** than random screening.
+At a realistic alert rate of 0.5% (approximately 1 alert per 200 patient-hours), the model identifies patient-hours with roughly **18× higher event rates** than random screening.

-This constitutes strong **internal validation**, but **not full external validation**.
+This represents strong **internal validation**, but does **not** constitute external or prospective clinical validation.

+---

+## Deployment & Alerting Considerations

+Hourly risk scores can repeatedly flag the same patient across consecutive hours.
+To address this, post-model alerting policies such as **first-crossing alerts** and **cooldown-based debouncing** were evaluated to reduce alert burden while improving precision per alert.

+These policies operate **on top of** model outputs and are critical for aligning model performance with real ICU workflows.

 ---